mienaikoe/ziyu/Lore/Notes.md

 - Somehow explain how the time system works,

+- Accentuate the train pipes

 - Make the city come alive in ch 3 instead of just rando getting a roll to eat.

 - City smells, tastes, sounds, dialog with strangers

 - More Deep Hard Scifi talk in the senate about what the obscura could be.
-  - Show off their level of technology, philosophy, and astronomy
+  - Show off their level of technology, philosophy, and astronomy.
+  - Clarify that Heiko supplies astronomy and biology research to the world (agrarian culture).

 - Fajro should be depicted as almost reptilian though human-like